 My friend Shelly of Cookies and Cups also whipped up a delicious Instant Pot Salted Caramel Cheesecake that you won’t want to miss!

-You could even make this cheesecake with the new Cinnamon Bun Oreos.
+You could even make this cheesecake with the new Cinnamon Bun Oreos, or the limited edition Hazelnut Cream ones.
 I’m pretty sure that’d be amazing!
 Oh the possibilities, my friends!

 Instant Pot Oreo Cheesecake